Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 "FairPlayPublicCertPath": "" // Path to Public FairPlay Certificate
 ```

-### Options of the Content Key Policy
+#### Options of the Content Key Policy

 The Content Key Policies can have more than one option.
 Each option can have the fields:

 - `name`: Name of the option.
 This field is required for all Content Key Policies.
 - `type`: Parameter to configure the DRM or encryption option (--widevine-template /--play-ready-template / -fair-play-pfx / --clear-key-configuration) This field is required for all Content Key Policies.
-- `typeValue`: Value of the type, a path to the json license file, json string (Widevine works with an empty json), empty for encryption or the filepath to a FairPlay certificate file in PKCS 12 (pfx) format (including private key).
+- `typeValue`: Value of the type, a path to the json license file, json string (Widevine works with an empty json), empty for encryption or the file path to a FairPlay certificate file in PKCS 12 (pfx) format (including private key).
 This field is required for all Content Key Policies.
 - `ask`: The key that must be used as FairPlay Application Secret Key, which is a 32 character hex string.
 This field is required for FairPlay Content Key Policy.
 - `fairPlayPfxPassword`: The password encrypting FairPlay certificate in PKCS 12 (pfx) format.
 This field is required for FairPlay Content Key Policy
 - `rentalAndLeaseKeyType`: The rental and lease key type.
 Available values: Undefined, DualExpiry, PersistentUnlimited, PersistentLimited.